sienaokuno/sam3_demo/README.md

 # Acknowledgements
 The underlying model SAM3 was created by Meta.
-This script is a modification of their example script "/sam3/examples/sam3_image_interactive.ipynb" which uses HuggingFace's transformer library instead of referencing the repo
+This script is a modification of their example script "/sam3/examples/sam3_image_interactive.ipynb" which uses HuggingFace's transformer library instead of referencing the repo and changes some of the functionality of the widget.